 Day 2 started with more Mod 1 work to get going.
-The main things Jim asked me to focus on was keeping it smooth through the slalom and figure 8, dropping my shoulder and relaxing, and keeping the revs up high!
-In all honesty once you know the layout of the course, it’s just practice.
-There’s no real “difficult” parts to it, just making sure your control of the bike is nailed in and you can safely negotiate around the course as instructed.
+The main things Jim asked me to focus on were keeping it smooth through the slalom and figure 8, dropping my shoulder and relaxing, and keeping the revs up high!
+In all honesty, once you know the layout of the course, it’s just practice.
+There are no real “difficult” parts to it, just making sure your control of the bike is nailed in and you can safely negotiate around the course as instructed.
 This means lifesavers whenever setting off, avoiding all cones and overall having top control of the bike.

 The first few emergency stops were great, and I was working on feeling confident with using the front brake with urgency – a small part of me was worried about going over the handlebars when the twin discs at the front kick in (we’ve all seen those videos) but it’s all about progressive pressure.

 Although knowing the bike has ABS and other rider aids meant flying off was no real concern - I could feel the ABS clattering (i.e. working) on a couple of the early attempts through my rear brake, Jim explained that this was when I wasn’t using the front brake as much as I could.

 Everything is sinking in nicely at this stage – and I had a good day on the bike.
 At this point I’ve been really enjoying riding and training, which is again a testament to Jim and CamRider, I could really see my skill improving ten-fold from where I’d started, and my confidence was rapidly growing on the bike.